couchbaselabs/tuqtng/tutorial/content/slide-14.md

-## Putting it All Together

-The real power of the language comes when we combine all these features together.

-The example query on the right combines many of the features of the language into a single query.

-Here we match people having a yahoo email address or having all of their children over the age of 10.
-For each person satisfying these requirements, we display their name, email address, and the full list of children.

-This would match 2 people ('harry' and 'ian').
-We then asked that they be ordered by name in ascending order.
-Then we ask to receive only 1 result, skipping over the first result.
-This leaves us with the information about 'ian'.
+## Ordering results with ORDER BY

+Queries can optionally include an ORDER BY clause describing how the results should be sorted.

+In the example on the right we ask that the people be listed by age in ascending order.

+Try adding DESC after age.

 <pre id="example">
-SELECT name, email, children
+SELECT fname, age
     FROM tutorial
-        WHERE email LIKE '%@yahoo.com'
-        OR ALL child.age > 10 OVER tutorial.children AS child
-            ORDER BY name
+        ORDER BY age
-                LIMIT 1
-                    OFFSET 1
 </pre>